130 Years and Counting

 2015 – Commencement ceremonies were held on May 2.
 Speakers included Terry Terhark, founder and former CEO of TheRightThing, and Veronika Scott, founder of The Empowerment Plan.

-2015 – Summer construction and improvement projects on campus included an overhaul of Croy Gymnasium, greenhouse relocation to accomodate additional classroom space at Frost Science Center, indoor track resurfacing at Koehler Fitness and Recreation Center, renovations to Morey and Myers halls, and renovations to Henderson Dining Hall.
+2015 – Summer construction and improvement projects on campus included an overhaul of Croy Gymnasium, greenhouse relocation to accommodate additional classroom space at Frost Science Center, indoor track resurfacing at Koehler Fitness and Recreation Center, renovations to Morey and Myers halls, and renovations to Henderson Dining Hall.

 2015 – The University of Findlay announced it will join the Great Midwest Athletic Conference (G-MAC) in July 2017, switching from the Great Lakes Intercollegiate Athletic Association.